DreamingDevs/data_engineering_learning/README.md

 # Microsoft Fabric

+**Date:** 21 Dec 2025

+- On-premise gateway can be updated from the Ui manually or through API or script.
+    - December Gateway version is compatible and optimized for December Power BI Desktop version for query excution and runtime.

+---

 **Date:** 20 Dec 2025

 - Spark job activity and Notebook activity supports Workspace Identity and Service Principal to execute in pipeline.